-Set sail from Mykonos and explore the wonderful islands of Santorini, Naxos and Paros amongst others before sailing back into Mykonos at the end of your first week.
-Explore the vibrant cosmopolitan island of Mykonos before leaving the yacht or, better still, continue for a second week of sailing.
-From here we will visit the islands of Syros, Kithnos and Andros to name but a few, before sailing back towards Mykonos.
+Set sail from Mykonos and explore the wonderful islands of Naxos, Koufonissi, Santorini, Ios and Paros before sailing back into Mykonos at the end of your first week.
+Explore the vibrant cosmopolitan island of Mykonos before leaving the yacht or, better still, continue for a second week of sailing, this time visiting the islands of Schinoussa, Santorini, Folegandros and the other side of Paros before sailing back towards Mykonos.

 MYKONOS - MYKONOS

 On week 1, the plan is to visit the islands of Naxos, Koufonisi, Santorini, Ios and Paros (Naoussa).

 Week 1 cruises will begin on Saturday 27 April and operate every alternate week until 12 October.

 On week 2, the plan is to visit Paros (Parikia), Schinoussa, Santorini, Folegandros and Piso Livadhi, a small fishing village on the east coast of Paros.

 Week 2 cruises will begin on Saturday 4 May and operate every alternate week until 19 October.

 Routes may be adjusted according to the prevailing weather conditions, but over a two week cruise you would visit different places.